AshleyYakeley/Truth/mkdocs/docs/declarations.md

 For example,

-* `.Task.async` refers to the declaration `async` within the namespace `Task` within the root namespace
+* `async.Task.` refers to the declaration `async` within the namespace `Task` within the root namespace
-* `Task.async` refers to the first declaration of `async` within the namespace `Task` within the current namespace, followed by all ancestor namespaces, followed by the search namespaces.
+* `async.Task` refers to the first declaration of `async` within the namespace `Task` within the current namespace, followed by all ancestor namespaces, followed by the search namespaces.

 ### Current namespace